mvarga1989/Matej_Varga/content/about.md

 - geoid modelling.

 ### Research portfolio
-I selected the following contributions from my research portfolio:
+The following contributions are selected from my research portfolio:
 - geoid and gravity field models of the Republic of Croatia, France (Auvergne), Colorado (USA), Mediterranean Sea
 - proposal for the modernization of the Croatian height reference system
 - development of geodetic reference system transformation algorithms, workflows and software, including distortion modelling, for several areas worldwide